abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 important expression, but it can be misleading.
 Quite simply, it means developing the ability to put things down.
-We can recognize that the things which we attach ourselves to are endless, and that this attachment results in *bhavataṇhā*, a sense of becoming—the incessant inclination to exist, plan, create an identity, and attach to some idea of ourselves as some thing.
+We can recognize that the things which we attach ourselves to are endless, and that this attachment results in *bhavataṇhā*, a sense of becoming---the incessant inclination to exist, plan, create an identity, and attach to some idea of ourselves as some thing.
 We're caught up in this becoming like an animal in a trap.
 Either we see that it's going to lead to suffering or